 Opioids have been the subject of much scrutiny in the past few years as a result of the opioid crisis that’s affected the United States and the world.
 According to the American Psychiatric Association, an estimated two million people had substance use disorders related to prescription opioids.
 Between the abuse of prescription opioids and illicit drugs like heroin, millions of people have died in fatal overdoses.
 In 2016, 42,000 people died in overdoses that involved opioids.
-Though there are a variety of problems that have contributed to the opioid crisis, including an influx of illicit heroin and other opioids from transnational criminal trade, many believe that limiting opioid prescriptions can help stem the problem.
+Though there are a variety of problems that have contributed to the opioid crisis, including an influx of illicit heroin and other opioids from the transnational criminal trade, many believe that limiting opioid prescriptions can help stem the problem.

 However, opioids are very effective pain-relievers.
 When you experience pain, your neurons send signals from the site of pain to the spine, and then to the brain.
 Opioids bind to receptors on those neurons to block both the sending and receiving of pain signals.
 Opioid receptors are located at every point in the pain trail to the brain.
 However, opioids are also notoriously addictive.
 Prolonged use, high doses, and abuse increase your likelihood of experiencing chemical dependence and addiction.
 Because there are some very serious risks that come with opioid abuse and addiction, researchers and medical professionals have been exploring other pain-management options.